wpmartin/dremio-agentic-ai-workshop/README.md

 ### 3. Create medallion data structure

-Open the `complete_project.sql` file contained in this repo.
+Open the [complete_project.sql](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/complete_project.sql) file contained in this repo.
 Copy the entire script into the Dremio UI SQL Runner (the third icon down on the UI sidebar, underneath the dataset explorer) and click "Run".

 ### 4. Create semantic layer

 Navigate to the dataset details sidebar for the `workshop.gold.nyc_trips_enriched` dataset.
 At the top of this sidebar add the label `application`.

 At the bottom of the sidebar is the "Wiki" section.
 Click on the green "Edit wiki" text to open up a markdown text window.
-Copy the text from the file [wiki_nyc_trips_enriched.txt](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/wiki_nyc_trips_enriched.txt) into this window.
+Copy the text from [wiki_nyc_trips_enriched.txt](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/wiki_nyc_trips_enriched.txt) into this window.
 Do not worry about the table ascii characters not aligning, as Dremio will handle these.
 Click the "Save" button in the bottom right of this window.

 ### 5. Use the AI Agent

 That is all the data prep completed!

 Now navigate to the home page of the Dremio UI (the home icon on the left sidebar, above the dataset explorer) to find the AI Agent interface.
-Open the [ai_agent_prompts.md](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/ai_agent_prompts.md) in this repo and use these prompts to explore the datasets.
+Open [ai_agent_prompts.md](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/ai_agent_prompts.md) and use these prompts to explore the datasets.